Prep: 20 minutes | Resting Time: 1 -2 hours | Ingredients: 7 | Serving: 20

 - shred the cabbage as thinly as you can using a mandolin or very sharp knife

-- sprinkle the salt over the cabbage and toss
+- sprinkle the salt over the cabbage and toss to distribute the salt

 - place a plate with a heavy weight on top of the cabbage